 Bike Trailer Safe Routes to School \$15,000

 8.5x20 enclosed trailer.
-It was mentioned by the council during a workshop that Safe Routes to School was a priority.
+It was mentioned by the council during a workshop that Safe Routes t o School was a priority.

 Timnath Recreation Center \$50,000

 This will be for the design and construction of a Recreation Center

+Total: \$65,000

 Public Safety Requests

+r abno baroty requests

+Itemized Requests for 2025

-FLOCK Cameras \$12,350
+\$12,350

-Maintain three existing cameras and add a new camera.
-The current costs are \$2,850, which includes the installation fee, for a total of \$8,550 for the year 2024.
-I was informed the cost per camera will increase to \$3000 per camera for a...

-New Patrol Vehicles \$140,000
+Itemized Requests for 2025